 TwinWest supports legislation that will create an improved business climate for our members, our region, and the entire state of Minnesota.
 Each year, the TwinWest Government Affairs Committee develops policies to drive the Chamber’s efforts during the legislative session.
 These policies are published in our annual Business Agenda, available online and in print.
 The Business Agenda is intended to give business leaders a tool to better understand our positions and to get involved in bringing our message to the Capitol.

-- TwinWest supports state funding to advance the Southwest Light Rail project in 2013.
+- TwinWest supports the completion of the Southwest Light Rail corridor.